 - Watch On-Demand: Every Episode of this season of Dr. Pimple Popper is available through Philo (7-day free trial) on-demand once they air on TLC.
 Previous seasons are available on Discovery+.

 Where To Watch Dr. Pimple Popper

-Season 6 and past seasons of Dr. Pimple Popper are available on-demand if you have a TV provider that carries TLC in their channel lineup.
-However, you don’t need cable to watch, any of the following streaming services will have every episode available on-demand: Philo, Hulu Live TV, Sling TV, DIRECTV Stream, YouTube TV, and Fubo TV
+Dr. Pimple Popper is available live and on-demand if you have a TV provider that carries TLC in their channel lineup.
+However, you don’t need cable to watch it.
+Any of the following streaming services will have every episode available on-demand: Philo, Hulu Live TV, Sling TV, DIRECTV STREAM, YouTube TV, and Fubo TV.

 Your most affordable option is Philo.
-For just $25 per month, Philo gives you live access to TLC so you can watch the latest season of Dr. Pimple Popper along with episodes that the network makes available on-demand (Which is currently all episodes).
-Philo also allows you to record shows and watch them up to a month later with their cloud DVR.
+For just $25 per month, Philo provides TLC so you can watch season 7 of Dr. Pimple Popper, along with past episodes that the network makes available on-demand (which is currently all episodes).
+Philo also allows you to record shows and watch them later with their cloud DVR.

 Hulu Live TV

 Hulu Live TV carries TLC so that you can watch Dr. Pimple Popper.
 Previously Hulu was known for its vast on-demand streaming library.
 However, they also offer Hulu Live TV service, including live TLC and most top channels typically found on cable.
 Hulu Live TV starts at $69.99 after signing up and includes the following features:

 - Discovery and 60+ other channels, including local network channels.

 - The price includes a subscription to ESPN+ and Disney+